Gabriel Medina: a national hero in Brazil | Photo: Red Bull

 Today, young stars like "Chumbo," Herdy, and Pedro "Scooby" Viana are excelling in the extreme surfing arena.

-Chianca won the prestigious 2019 Nazaré Tow Surfing Challenge two years after compatriot Rodrigo Koxa broke the world record in Praia do Norte for the largest wave ever surfed at 80 foot.
+Chianca won the prestigious 2019 Nazaré Tow Surfing Challenge two years after compatriot Rodrigo Koxa broke the world record in Praia do Norte for the largest wave ever surfed at 80 feet.

 "We didn't have the money the Americans and Australians had.
 Surfing here got way more serious when Gabriel came.
 It changed everything," notes Herdy.